 What Does Obama’s Executive Action Mean To Mortgage Industry

 - This news came at the right time and if everything goes according to the President’s plan, the new FHA mortgage insurance annual premium of 0.85% could go into effect by the start of the spring home buyer season

 FHA Loans Versus Conventional Loans

 FHA loan is a great loan program where it offers first time home buyers and seasoned home buyers with less than perfect credit, higher debt to income ratios, or those needing a non-occupant co-borrower to qualify for a 3.5% down payment home purchase mortgage loan.
-However, those with perfect credit can opt for a FHA insured mortgage loan instead of a conventional loan but in most cases stay away from FHA loan mainly due to the hefty 1.35% mortgage insurance premium.
-Now with Obama’s new 0.85% annual mortgage insurance premium, many home buyers who qualify for a conventional loan may decide to go with a FHA loan due to the lower annual mortgage insurance premium because it may make much more sense.
-Conventional loan borrowers who have loan to values, LTV, higher than 80% LTV are required to have private mortgage insurance.
+However, those with perfect credit can opt for an FHA loan instead of a conventional loan but in most cases stay away from FHA loan mainly due to the hefty 1.35% mortgage insurance premium.
+Now with Obama’s new 0.85% annual mortgage insurance premium, many homebuyers who qualify for a conventional loan may decide to go with an FHA loan due to the lower annual mortgage insurance premium because it may make much more sense.
+Conventional loan borrowers who have a loan to values, LTV, higher than 80% LTV are required to have private mortgage insurance.
 Private mortgage insurance varies depending on the private mortgage insurer.